natmegsweden/NatMEG_Wiki/Troubleshooting-errors-on-Compute.md

-This is a list of errors and bugs that have been encountered on Compute and the solution to fix or circumvent it.
+This is a list of common errors and bugs that have been encountered on Compute and the solution to fix or circumvent it.

 Please add if you frequently encounter a bug that is not on the list or if you know the solution to an issue not yet solved.

+There is also a page on known errors related to specific data analysis toolboxes [here](https://github.com/natmegsweden/NatMEG_Wiki/wiki/Known-issues-on-Compute).

 ## Pop-op asking for authentification for update
 **Problem**: a pop-op prompt saying "*Authentification is required to set the network proxy used for downloading packages*" keeps appears but require sudo right to continue.